gruntjs/grunt-docs/Grunt-0.5-Roadmap.md

 3. A task runner which uses config parsing library from item #3 to execute node-task compatible modules (can be used programmatically, or via cli).
 Supports defining "alias" tasks which compile a set of tasks which can be run in parallel  See: http://github.com/gruntjs/grunt

 4. A logger to listen to events and output them to the console.
+Deals with stderr/stdout, or grunt itself has this built in.
 See: http://github.com/gruntjs/grunt-logger

 **0.5 Gruntfile**
 ```js